gianni-rg/immotionroom-samples/README.md

 -------
 The ImmotionRoom SDK Samples are licensed under the MIT License (MIT).

-Copyright (C) 2014-2016 ImmotionAR, a division of Beps Engineering.
+Copyright (C) 2014-2017 Immotionar, a division of Beps Engineering.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal